 So I'm not sure anybody can do that job.

-I I hope uh Scaramucci knows what he's gotten into because believe me, Wall Street's nothing compared to the to what these the dogs do here in the media.
+I hope Scaramucci knows what he's gotten into because, believe me, Wall Street's nothing compared to what the dogs do here in the media.

-He needs he needs to know Washington and he has to have people there who are savvy about Washington.
+He needs to know Washington, and he has to have people there who are savvy about Washington.

-Um it's it's very sad that Donald Trump steps on his own uh celebrations.
+It's very sad that Donald Trump stepped on his own celebrations.

-You know, he's just coming back and wonderful trip to Europe and he starts tweeting out silly stuff.
+You know, he's just come back from a wonderful trip to Europe, and he starts tweeting out silly stuff.

 He goes after Jeff Sessions, who had to recuse himself.

-There's a Justice Department regulation that we're gonna do.
+There's a Justice Department regulation that requires it.

 Why does she get away with everything?